Man, I just watched Infinity War and that ending blew my mind. Easily in my top three Marvel movies. That was just—WOW.

 Then, Thor: Ragnarok has a mid-credits scene where we see Thanos's ship rise into the air, and Avengers: Infinity War takes place right where this scene ends.

+The end-credits scene sets up Captain Marvel.
 During the mid-credits scene of Ant-Man and the Wasp, we see the characters of the film get affected by the events of Infinity War, so you have to watch Ant-Man and the Wasp after Infinity War in order to understand it.

 And that is the Spaghetti Order.
-I'm proud to have invented my own order to watching the Marvel movies and if you have any questions or if you want to tell me you tried it out, please contact me on Twitter.
+I'm proud to have invented my own order to watch the Marvel movies and if you have any questions or if you want to tell me you tried it out, please contact me on Twitter.
 I'm @TheJonathanSim.

 Thank you so much for reading, and until next time, Wakanda forever.